amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-01-10-new-beacon.md

 Cheating College was a great forum for me to teach myself how to create content that addressed specific concerns and desires for a niche audience.
 It taught me how to write, but always with a clear purpose guiding my words.

 This time I don't feel the need for such a restrictive compass.
 I'm not pigeon-holing myself to talk about only education and career topics, but instead opening myself up to dive into any topic I feel the need to.
-This is really liberating… like—standing on the edge of a boat, arms wide open, yelling "<em>I'm king of the world!</em>" kind of liberating…
+This is really liberating… like—standing on the edge of a boat, arms wide open, yelling "*I'm king of the world!*" kind of liberating…

-<em>This opens the floodgates for me to share about something so vital to my existence that I wasn't able to before: my art.
-My obsession with visual communication, and my journey in its skill acquisition.</em>
+*This opens the floodgates for me to share about something so vital to my existence that I wasn't able to before: **my art.** My obsession with visual communication, and my journey in its skill acquisition.*

 Which brings me to…

 ### 4. Investing more time in making higher quality content.

-Blogging the first time around, I let the <em>rules</em> of social media dictate what content I made.
+Blogging the first time around, I let the *rules* of social media dictate what content I made.
 I consistently aimed for one blog post a week, and always felt terrible when my output fell short.
 I often aimed to post the recommended frequency on Facebook, Twitter, etc…

 This typically resulted in a post 2,000 words long, with a simple custom illustration or two.

-If I never hit the brakes on that production pipeline, I never would've realized my newfound desire to… <b>animate my ideas</b>.
+If I never hit the brakes on that production pipeline, I never would've realized my newfound desire to… **animate my ideas**.

-<em>If a picture is worth a thousand words, what about MOVING pictures?
-What about 24 pictures per second? ;)</em>
+*If a picture is worth a thousand words, what about MOVING pictures?
+What about 24 pictures per second? ;)*

 Now free from the "must post weekly mindset," I'm building on my foundation of visual communication.
 I have a pipeline of personal projects and animations that will each take months, years even, to see to completion.
 And here is where I'll share them.